1. Home

 History

 This increased funding for home visiting in the state through two MIECHV grants has allowed for further growth and development of the network as a tool for promoting and sustaining high quality, voluntary home visiting programs in the state.
-Funding has also allowed for the addition of the Arkansas Home Visiting Training Institute and for the development of an evaluation component to home visiting programs participating in the expansion.
+Funding has also allowed for the addition of the Arkansas Home Visiting Training Institute and the development of an evaluation component to home visiting programs participating in the expansion.

 Today, the Arkansas Home Visiting Network is a thriving coalition of providers and stakeholders that work together to ensure home visiting is utilized to help Arkansas families be the best they can be.